tcltk/tcllib/support/releases/history/README-1.10.txt

 Overview
 ========

-  6 new packages in 3 new modules and 1 modules with 2 new packages.
+  7 new packages in 4 new modules and 1 module with 2 new packages.
- 40 changed packages.
+ 43 changed packages.
-167 unchanged packages (or non-visible changes, like testsuites)
+164 unchanged packages (or non-visible changes, like testsuites)

 New in Tcllib 1.10
 ==================